api-platform/docs/core/filters.md

 Useful filters for Doctrine ORM, MongoDB ODM and ElasticSearch are provided with the library.

 You can also create custom filters that fit your specific needs.
-You can also add filtering support to your custom [data providers](data-providers.md) by implementing interfaces provided by the library.
+You can also add filtering support to your custom [state providers](state-providers.md) by implementing interfaces provided by the library.

 By default, all filters are disabled.
 They must be enabled explicitly.